General Course Design Principles

 Consider these factors when you create the learning activities:

 - Balance: What is the best way to balance classroom time with homework assignments and class projects?
-Should you consider using strategies for one or more class sessions, so you can facilitate activities in more depth and resolve challenges as they arise?
+Should you consider a specific type of strategy for one or more class sessions, so you can facilitate activities in more depth and resolve challenges as they arise?

 - Application: If you want students to leave your class with real-world skills, is there a way to have them perform an appropriate activity for a campus unit at SCU or some external organization?